–Geoff-Hart.com: Editing, Writing, and Translation —Home —Services —Books —Articles —Resources —Fiction —Contact me —Français |

 This approach would provide steady and lucrative employment that will repay the government’s investment in bringing these people to Canada and establishing production facilities they can operate.
 Moreover, because most of our fresh fruits and vegetables come from outside Canada during the winter, greenhouse farmers won’t initially be competing with Canadian farmers; instead, they will be competing with foreign, primarily American and South American, producers.
 This will reduce tensions between the immigrants and the pre-immigration population, will reduce our dependence on external sources (e.g., California, Brazil), and will increase food security by providing year-round nutrition.

 The same approach could easily be extended to Indigenous peoples and others who live in remote areas, where obtaining fresh vegetables is both difficult and very expensive.
 Individual households can also set up their own indoor or underground farms, potentially at a cost of less than $10,000 per household, as has been demonstrated in Quebec (Veillette 2019).
-Though that’s not a small investment, it would be amortized over a decade or more, making it more economically practical.
+Though that’s not a small investment, it could be amortized over a decade or more, making it more economically practical.
 In addition, economies of scale would greatly reduce this cost as demand increases.
 Since (for historical reasons) Indigenous communities are far more vulnerable than other communities, we should prioritize efforts to help them achieve food security (CBC 2020).

 A final consideration, which we learned during late 2021, is that food prices can be expected to increase greatly as crop failures begin to occur more often.
 Just as the government created emergency economic support programs for unemployed Canadian during the covid-19 pandemic, it will be necessary to plan to support the most vulnerable members of society, who already have difficulty affording healthful and nutritious food.
+Vulnerable citizens must also include farmers and the transportation workers who move food from farm to table.

 The biggest failure of Canada’s Covid-19 response was that even though response plans had been drafted after the MERS and SARS outbreaks, they were shelved and forgotten.
 A senior Canadian risk management specialist tells me there have been many documents that agree on the need for action to increase food security or that provide frameworks for such action, but there has been no implementation plan that addresses the issues I’ve raised.
 Such an implementation plan must clearly identify the key deliverables, the names of the people who are responsible for providing those deliverables, and the timetable for delivery.